All Episodes

 For most of television history, sitcoms have been about families.

-TV shows have generally featured husbands and wives, parents and kids.
+From the Dick Van Dyke show to All in the Family to The Cosby Show, TV shows have generally featured husbands and wives, parents and kids.

 But over the past several years, things have shifted.

-Today's shows are often about groups of unrelated friends who have the time to lounge around apartments, coffee shops, and workplaces, exchanging witticisms about each other and the passing scene.
+Today's shows are often about groups of unrelated friends who have the time to lounge around apartments, coffee shops, and workplaces exchanging witticisms about each other and the passing scene.

-As Neil Gabler wrote in the Los Angeles Times this week, over the last 20 years, beginning with Seinfeld and moving on through Friends, Sex in a City, and more recently, Desperate Housewives Glee, The Big Bang Theory, How I Met Your Mother, Cougar Town, and at least a half dozen other shows, including this season's newbies raising hope and better with you.
+As Neil Gabler wrote in the Los Angeles Times this week, over the last 20 years, beginning with Seinfeld and moving on through Friends, Sex in a City, and more recently, Desperate Housewives, Glee, The Big Bang Theory, How I Met Your Mother, Cougar Town, and at least a half dozen other shows, including this season's newbies, Raising Hope and Better With You, television has become a kind of friendship machine dispensing groups of people in constant and intimate contact with one another.

 These flock comedies serve an obvious dramatic function.

-In an age of quick cuts and interlacing frenetic plots, think 30 rock, it helps to have a multitude of characters on hand, zooming in and out of scenes.
+In an age of quick cuts and interlacing frenetic plots, think 30 rock, it helps to have a multitude of characters on hand zooming in and out of scenes.

 But the change also reflects something deeper about the patterns of friendship in society.